DerErizzle/JBPPP2/game-detection.md

 **Epic Games game detection:**

+Epic Games also keeps a Windows registry entry about the location of the installation path of Epic Games.
+This is always at this location:
+`Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Epic Games\EpicGamesLauncher`.
+From there, the value "AppDataPath" needs to be read in order to get the path to the "Epic/EpicGamesLauncher/Data" folder.
+From there, you need to go back one folder (into "EpicGamesLauncherData") and enter the "Epic/UnrealEngineLauncher/" folder and read the `LauncherInstalled.dat` file.
+This file keeps track of all of the installed games and their install locations.

-The information about where the games are installed are kept in:
+So for example, the information about where the games are installed are kept in:
 `C:\ProgramData\Epic\UnrealEngineLauncher\LauncherInstalled.dat`

 This is an example of the file.
 In this case, the Party Pack 7 is installed to `C:\Program Files (x86)\Epic Games\JackboxPartyPack7` and the Party Pack 8 is installed to `D:\MyCustomInstallation\TJPP8`.
 The first string ID is the App ID and the second string is the size in Bytes.
 ```